 (Boston, Massachusetts, 1915 - 2010, New York, New York)

 Despite strong individual exceptions, social commentary did not play a major role in twentieth-century art.
-Jack Levine, however, has not shirked what he sees as his responsibility to American painting: “There’s got to be a message to all art….
-I stand or fall on this basis.”(1) Levine’s art and its message are characterized by a biting satire that reveals the inherent weaknesses in human nature and the institutions that share the faults of their creators.
-Alienated from abstraction, the primary fine-art mode of the past fifty years, Levine occupies a unique position based on his commitment to social responsibility through his brand of realism.
+Jack Levine, however, did not shirk what he saw as his responsibility to American painting: “There’s got to be a message to all art….
+I stand or fall on this basis.”(1) Levine’s art and its message were characterized by a biting satire that reveals the inherent weaknesses in human nature and the institutions that share the faults of their creators.
+Alienated from abstraction, the primary fine-art mode of the past fifty years, Levine occupied a unique position based on his commitment to social responsibility through his brand of realism.

 Raised in Boston’s South End, Levine learned to be street-wise from an early age.
 In that neighborhood of immigrants, the variety of people and level of activity left a lasting impression.
 He saw power used and abused; the great American dream could suddenly become a nightmare, and in his art he reprised the observations of his youth.
 When Levine was eight, the family moved to Roxbury, a quiet residential neighborhood, and he began to take classes at Boston’s Museum of Fine Arts.
 A naturally gifted draftsman, he was tutored and mentored by artists Denman Ross (1853–1935; the founder of Harvard’s art department) and Harold Zimmerman (1905–1941).
 These tutors encouraged Levine’s pursuit of drawing, supplemented by the study of painting techniques of the old masters, examples of which abounded at the Museum of Fine Arts and at Harvard’s Fogg Art Museum.
 By eighteen, Levine had become a professional artist.